taosdata/grafanaplugin/README.md

 - Added TLS/SSL configuration with custom CA support and an explicit certificate-verification bypass for controlled testing.
 - Updated the bundled TDinsightV3 and taosX dashboards so Grafana 13 imports require selecting the TDengine data source only once while retaining Grafana 8 compatibility.
 - Updated the legacy TDinsight provisioning script to use the TDInsight V3 Dashboard ID `18180`.

+#### Security

-- Disabled automatic HTTP redirects for datasource requests; configure the datasource URL to the final TDengine endpoint.
+- Disabled automatic HTTP redirects for datasource requests to prevent credentials and query payloads from being forwarded to redirected endpoints.
 - Removed raw SQL from HTTP-status and TDengine query-error messages returned to Grafana and written at Error level.

+#### Upgrade Notes

+- Datasource URLs must point directly to the final TDengine REST endpoint.
+Configurations relying on HTTP 3xx redirects must update the URL before upgrading.

 ### [v4.0.0](https://github.com/taosdata/grafanaplugin/releases/tag/v4.0.0) - **Breaking Changes Release**